 Employment: Most students start careers in teaching, performing, production or related fields.
 A list of recent employers is located in the right column.

-Graduate School: Students who have decided to pursue graduate studies have gone recently to Naropa University for transpersonal psychotherapy, Florida State University for a master’s degree in dance, University of North Carolina Chapel Hill for social work, Vanderbilt University for human development counseling, and Appalachian State University for school counseling.
+Graduate School: Students who have decided to pursue graduate studies have gone recently to Naropa University for transpersonal psychotherapy, Florida State University for a master’s degree in dance, University of North Carolina Chapel Hill for social work, Vanderbilt University for human development counseling, University of Roehampton in London, UK, for an master’s in dance anthropology, and Appalachian State University for school counseling.

 A minor is required.
 The Dance Studies Program encourages students to minor or double major in another area of interest because the faculty believes connections can be made between dance and any other discipline.
 This contributes to a well-rounded student and artist.
 In recent years, students’ selections have included: